Agent Cody Banks: Reception

 On review aggregator Rotten Tomatoes, Agent Cody Banks holds a 38% approval rating and an average rating of 5.2/10 based on 102 reviews.
 The critics consensus states, "Should satisfy young teens, but offers nothing new for those who are familiar with the formula."
 On Metacritic, it has a score of 41 out of 100 based on reviews from 24 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
 Roger Ebert gave the film 2.5 out of 4 stars.
 He said that kids would probably enjoy it, but, unlike the Spy Kids series, adults would probably not.

-Agent Cody Banks opened at #2 with $14 million behind Bringing Down the Houses second weekend.
+Agent Cody Banks opened at No. 2 with $14 million behind Bringing Down the Houses second weekend.
 By the time the film closed on July 31, 2003, it earned $48 million in the US and an additional $10.9 million internationally, adding up to a total $58.8 million.

 Frankie Muniz's character is asked twice if he is "in special ed".
 When the film was released on home video, MGM included an apologetic paragraph in response to criticism regarding these lines.

 Regarding the references to special ed in the movie, we in no way meant to be insensitive to kids with special educational needs.
 Rather, it was meant to show how cruel kids can be to one another.
 As you have seen, Cody overcomes his own speech problems and saves the day.
 Thank you to those who brought this to our attention.
 We will be mindful of it in the sequel.

 Sequel

-Muniz reprised his title role in the sequel, Agent Cody Banks 2: Destination London, which was released on March 12, 2004.
+Muniz reprised his title role in the sequel, subtitled Destination London, which was released on March 12, 2004.
 Duff and Angie Harmon were replaced by different characters played by Anthony Anderson and Hannah Spearritt.